OctopusDeploy/blog/blog/2023-05/cloud-nomad-architectures/index.md

   - DevOps
 ---

-As more organizations rethink their cloud and microservices decisions, it's time for cloud nomad architectures.
-This article explains cloud nomad architecture and why it has become important.
+Over the past 5 years, organizations have been quietly rethinking their approach to cloud and microservice architectures.

+Though the cloud offers a seemingly infinite ability to scale.
+But, this can lead to unpredictable costs, especially with volatile costs such as egress charges.
+With microservices, many organizations are finding the cost of complexity now outweighs the benefits.

+Rather than reverting to the old state, the organizations are pushing forward based on the hard lessons learned over the last decade.
+To take advantage of the new reality, you'll need to apply cloud nomad architectures.

+This article explains what they are and why they are needed.

 ## Cloud-native architecture

-You may be familiar with cloud-native architecture, which provides an approach to application design intended to maximize the benefits of cloud environments.
+You may be familiar with cloud-native architecture, which encourages application design that maximizes the benefits of cloud environments.
 To be *cloud native* you'll use technologies like containers, microservices, and immutable infrastructure to build loosely-coupled systems that are easy to manage and operate.

-The [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) promotes cloud-native computing and manages over 100 projects that help achieve it.
+The [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) promotes cloud-native computing and manages over 100 projects that help you achieve it.
 Their most famous project is Kubernetes.

 In the rush to the cloud, powered by microservices rocket fuel, many organizations have let their context fade into the background.
 With the boosters cooling down, it's time to recognize the power of gravity.